 The LIHEAP application period is September 1, 2021 to May 31, 2022, or until funding is exhausted.

 Contact your local Community Action Agency to make an appointment to apply for LIHEAP.
 You can use the "Where to Apply" link to the right to locate the appropriate Community Action Agency for your county.
 You may also call 1-877-411-9276.

 2021 Federal Poverty Guidelines for 200% of Poverty for 2022 Program Year

 |Family Size||30 Day Income||Annual Income|

-These figures are based on the 2020 Federal Poverty Guidelines published in the US Department of Health and Human Services in the Federal Register Doc.
-2020-00858 February 15, 2020.
+*Program Year 2022 Income Guidelines are based on Federal Poverty Guidelines and State Median Income.
 The state reserves the right to adjust these levels based on the availability of federal appropriations.

 Bring all appropriate documentation:

 Do not forget to have available at the time of interview all required documentation, including: